-A delay in this schedule is applied to sites in earlier stages of development, to reflect potential build-out delays and uncertainty.
+A delay in this schedule is applied to sites in earlier stages of development to reflect potential build-out delays and uncertainty.

-The delay methodology means that the precise spatial data and scale of development is maintained, but the period over which the sites are built out varies, reflecting a realistic range of building rates over the coming years.
+The delay methodology means that the precise spatial data and scale of development are maintained, but the period over which the sites are built out varies, reflecting a realistic range of building rates over the coming years.
+Provide local authority with new developments data from the previous DFES study, request verification or update.